 When you add up all of these expenses associated with staying at home, it’s easier to see how senior living communities make good financial sense.
 Meals, transportation, utilities, maintenance, housekeeping, cable, and emergency call systems are typically included in the base price.
 Personal care and support charges are usually based on individual resident needs.

 A further benefit is the improvement in quality of life.
 Instead of being isolated and alone, senior living residents enjoy a lifestyle filled with companionship and opportunities to engage in positive activities every day.

-For more information, or to talk through cost considerations, we invite you to call the nearest Heritage Communities location to discuss your unique situation.
-Or, download the "Should You Stay of Should You Go?" guide.
+For more information, or to talk through the cost considerations of senior living vs aging in place, we invite you to call the nearest Heritage Communities location to discuss your unique situation.
+Or, download the “Should You Stay or Should You Go?” guide.
 It’s a free guide to help you decide whether you should stay in your current home or make a move to a senior living community.